Esri/generator-esri-appbuilder-js/README.md

 Scaffolds out the files needed to create a new custom theme based on the default Foldable Theme by Esri.

-1. Navigate into either `stemapp` or `server/apps/[appId]` under your local Web AppBuilder installation
+1. Navigate into the root folder of your project
 2. Run the generator with `yo esri-appbuilder-js:theme`
 3. Answer the man's questions!